 My career path has been somewhat unconventional.
 After obtaining a BA/MA from Cambridge University in England, I worked on a series of industrial sector research projects at the National Bureau of Economic Research in London.
-My teaching experience began at the Open University in England, and continued at Flinders University in South Australia and at several institutions in the United States before I completed a Ph.D in Economics at Florida State University in 1994.
+My teaching experience began at the Open University in England, and continued at The University of Adelaide in South Australia and at several institutions in the United States before I completed a Ph.D in Economics at Florida State University in 1994.
 My research and consulting experience covers a wide range of topics including the economic impact of unions, contingent labor, incentives in workers compensation programs and associated litigation, and medical malpractice.
-Prior to coming to Johns Hopkins Economics Department in 2006, I taught economics, public policy and quantitative methods at the College of William and Mary and at the Woodrow Wilson School, Princeton University.
-As well as teaching and advising in the Department of Economics, I am Co-Director of the Baltimore Fellows Policy Program.
+Prior to coming to the Department of Economics at Johns Hopkins in 2006, I taught economics, public policy and quantitative methods at the College of William and Mary and at the Woodrow Wilson School, Princeton University.

 I have been involved with a Social Policy initiative that brings together faculty and students from the Departments of Economics, Sociology, and Political Science.
 Teaching an interdisciplinary course on the many dimensions of inequality has been a rewarding experience.
 In addition, I am Founder and Faculty Advisor of the Economic Policy Issues Colloquium (E.P.I.C.) an undergraduate group whose mission is to raise awareness of policy-related fields and to introduce students to different perspectives in the discipline.
 Ultimately, the group hope to be a force for change, attracting more diverse groups to the field of economics, and creating a network of students who will be future leaders in the field of economic policy.